Healthcare Insights

 What are the most common hematology and coagulation-related procedures?

-The most common hematology-related procedure is CPT code 85025, which is a medical test known as “complete blood count with auto differential” This is a very broad and common test that records the number and types of both red and white blood cells, as well as platelet counts and hemoglobin levels.
-This test is frequently included in both routine care and when patients are sick to rule out certain diagnoses or to monitor certain treatments.
-Because of this, it is unsurprising that this procedure makes up 47.9% of total procedures and takes the top spot on this list.
+The most common hematology-related procedure is the complete blood count with auto differential (CPT code 85025).
+This common lab test records the volume and types of a patient’s red and white blood cells, platelet counts, and hemoglobin levels.
+Complete blood counts are often employed as a part of routine preventive care and when patients are sick to rule out certain diagnoses or to monitor treatment efficacy.
+Because of this broad variety of applications, complete blood counts represent 46.4% of total hematology procedures.

-The second most common hematology-related procedure is CPT code 85027, which is another medical test simply known as “complete blood count” or “automated blood count.”
-This test is almost virtually identical to the previous test, except this test does not measure white blood cells.
-This test is usually conducted on patients with less serious blood related issues.
-Because it is much more common to test both kinds of blood cells, this test only accounts for 13.9% of total procedures.
+The second most common hematology-related procedure is represented by CPT code 85027, a complete blood count (or “automated blood count”) that does not measure white blood cells.
+This test is usually conducted on patients with less serious blood-related issues.
+Doctors typically test for both blood cell types at the same time, so this test only accounts for 115.5% of total procedures.

-The third most common hematology-related procedure is CPT code 85610, which is another blood test known as “prothrombin time.”
+The third most common hematology-related procedure is the “prothrombin time” blood test (CPT code 85610).
 Prothrombin is a liver-based protein that helps to maintain the appropriate levels of clotting in the blood.
-Unlike the first two, this test measures the time it takes for the blood to form a clot.
-This test is often performed before surgeries or if the patient is taking the blood thinning medication warfarin.
-This test accounts for 10.5% of all hematology procedures.
+This test measures the time it takes for the blood to form a clot and is often performed before surgeries or to monitor patients taking the blood thinning medication warfarin.
+The prothrombin time test accounts for 10.5% of all hematology procedures.

 What is coagulation?